junka/ffmime/README.md

 docker build -f Dockerfile --output package .
 ```
 wasm js files are built to package directory and then you can publish and import the package.
-Only muxer and demuxer enabled in ffmpeg, so we could have a minified wasm binary which is about 2MB size.
+Only muxer and demuxer enabled in ffmpeg, so we could have a minified wasm binary which is less than 2MB size.
 This is much more reasonable than a full ffmpeg when we only need a probe for the mimetype and check with MediaSource.isTypeSupported.

+It is really fast enough for demuxing and probe, so put it in a worker is not that reasonable.

 ### note
 some format could have a side effect.